-Seize Every Opportunity to Offer an Upgrade
+Seize Every Opportunity to Upgrade

 Create Intentional Promotions